Towerism/ascii-engine/README.md

 Both are generated using CMake, and there are automated front ends for each CMake generator.
 Simply use `$ make` or `$ ninja` to use the respective front end.
 Each front end has the necessary rules for building and testing.
-Or if you prefer to use

 If you would like to use `make` frontend for `ninja` build system instead, you can apply the following patch: